eligaconstance/staging/docs/smart_contract/write-powerful-smart-contracts.md

 ## Installing a package and proposing a definition

-For information about how to use the console to install smart contract packages and propose and commit smart contract definitions on a channel, see [deploy a smart contract using Fabric v2.x](../smart_contracts/console-smart-contracts-v2.md).
+For information about how to use the console to install smart contract packages and propose and commit smart contract definitions on a channel, see [Deploy a smart contract using Fabric v2.x](/staging/console-smart-contracts-v2).